- Clean Energy Research Group

 NATO Field School students will not need to pay for other SFU fees, such as the Student Services Fee, the Recreation & Athletics Fee, or the U-Pass.

 Are NATO Field School students eligible for financial aid?

 Eligibility for financial aid can vary depending on your school, location, and many other variables.
 Both undergraduate and graduate students in the NATO Field School are considered full-time students for the duration of the program, which is often a consideration of financial aid.
 Full-time Canadian students participating in the NATO Field School are eligible to apply for student loans.
 Other bursaries, scholarships, and awards may also be available.
 Full time degree-seeking SFU students may also apply for bursaries, scholarships, and awards, including the Suite of Study Abroad awards embedded in the program application.

 Note: For American students, most financial aid should apply.

 For more help with questions regarding financial aid during the NATO Field School, please consult the ISS Program Assistant – Field Schools, Colin Schuler Ram: email@example.com, and the NATO Field School staff: firstname.lastname@example.org

 Do students need to book their own flights?

-Students need to book their flights to the starting destination of the Field School (ex.
-Riga, Latvia), and from the final location (ex. in 2024, Brussels, Belgium).
+Students need to book their flights to the starting destination of the Field School (ex. in 2024, Riga, Latvia), and from the final location (ex. in 2024, Brussels, Belgium).
 All flights/transport needed during the NATO Field School (ex. between cities, to/from site vists) will be organized by the NATO Field School staff.